Jeangowhy/opendocs/C++_Primer_5th.rst

    The conditional operator is right associative, meaning (as usual) that the operands group right to left.
-Associativity accounts for the fact that the right-hand conditional—the one that compares `grade` to 60—forms the `: branch` of the lefthand conditional expression.
+Associativity accounts for the fact that the right-hand conditional—the one that compares `grade` to 60—forms the `: branch` of the left-hand conditional expression.

    Nested conditionals quickly become unreadable.
 It's a good idea to nest